yop-dev/ai-resume-critic/README.md

 - Analyzes your resume using Ollama Mistral
 - Provides actionable feedback for improvement
 - Generates personalized cover letters based on job descriptions
-- Highlights skills that match the job requirements
+- Download generated cover letters as PDF files
+- Responsive design that works on both desktop and mobile devices
-- Modern, responsive UI built with React and Tailwind CSS
+- Modern UI with intuitive navigation

 ## Getting Started